davewalker60/pmdup/pages/from-cun-to-pm.md

 ## By bus/taxi combination

-***September '25 update:** Rumors are circulating that ADO is stopping briefly in PM again, **if you can talk the driver into pulling off**.
-Also note, the driver **will not** under any circumstances open the luggage compartment underneath, so if you try taking this bus, absolutely take your luggage **onto** the bus with you.
-Good luck and let us know how it goes...*
+***February '26 update:*** The rumors circulating that southbound ADO buses are stopping in PM again ***are false!*** Unless you can talk the driver into pulling off, you'll be stuck going all the way to Playa and back.
+Also note, if you do talk them into it, the driver **will not** under any circumstances open the luggage compartment underneath.
+So if you try taking this bus, absolutely take your luggage **onto** the bus with you.
+Good luck and let us know how it goes...

 <span style="color: red">**January '24: There no longer is a bus that goes from the airport directly to PM!**</span> Getting to PM by bus is still possible, but it takes a minimum of two hours by either: